abhinavguptalko/stock-management-ui/README.md

+Here's an updated version of your `README.md` with enhancements for the **Stock History** feature:

+---

 # Stock Management UI

 This is the **Stock Management UI**, an Angular-based web application that helps users manage their stock portfolio.
 The application enables users to view, add, remove, and track the performance of their stocks in real-time.